 The trail is steeped in history, too.
 Lewis and Clark passed through the area more than two centuries ago on their journey westward.
 In the mid-1800s, the development of the steamboat led to the establishment of trading towns along the river (and later gave the trail its name).
 In the late 1800s, the Midland Pacific Railroad built the corridor that the trail now occupies.

 Be sure to check out the small towns along the trail.
 In Peru, visit Nebraska's first 4-year college.
-The town is also a popular place for trail users to grab a bite to eat.
+The town is a popular place for trail users to grab a bite to eat.
+It also offers clean well-lit modern public restrooms with water right next to the trail, making it a good spot to refill water bottles, or use the facilities on longer excursions.
 South of Peru, Brownville offers its own fine eateries, as well as a winery.

 No permits are required to enjoy the Steamboat Trace Trail, but voluntary donations are suggested.
 Donations may be submitted at collection boxes along the trail's route.
 The trail is closed to all uses from mid-November to early January, as the surrounding area is a popular deer hunting site.

 Parking for the Steamboat Trace Trail can be found in the north at the large Arbor Station Trailhead, located just west of the Omaha Public Power District station on County Road L. Near the trail's midpoint in Peru, park at the intersection of 5th Street and Plum Street.
 In the south, leave your car at the Lewis and Clark Campsite in Brownville.
 The recreation area is located at the intersection of 648A Avenue and E. Water Street, about a mile north of the trail's southern endpoint.

 The crushed limestone trail is good for running.
 The limestone is softer so it is easy on the legs and the trail is flat.
 There are trail heads that are accessible by car so I can leave water along the trail prior to a longer run.